ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-bastion.md

 # OpenShift Bastion node setup
 {: #openshift-runbook-runbook-bastion-intro}

-To enable the deployment, a virtual machine has been provisioned to run the OpenShift  installation steps and host an HTTP Server.
-This virtual machine is know as the bastion node.
-The bastion node is connected to the OpenShift logical switch and the ESG firewall and NAT rules have been configured to allow SSH access from the jump-server or remote device.
+To enable the deployment, a virtual machine is provisioned to run the OpenShift installation steps and host an HTTP Server.
+This virtual machine is known as the bastion node.
+The bastion node is connected to the OpenShift logical switch and the ESG firewall and NAT rules are configured to allow SSH access from the jump-server or remote device.

-The bastion node runs Red Hat Enterprise Linux, and it is used to host the scripts, files, and tools to provision the bootstrap, control-plane, and compute nodes.
-After the deployment, it's recommended to keep the bastion node as an administrative node for the cluster.
+The bastion node runs Red Hat Enterprise Linux®, and it is used to host the scripts, files, and tools to provision the bootstrap, control-plane, and compute nodes.
+After the deployment, it is recommended to keep the bastion node as an administrative node for the cluster.

 The bastion node setup consists of the following steps: